It is a wonderful thing indeed - Chris Muir and Day by Day are back tomorrow!

 It appears that 60 Minutes just can't help themselves, like an alcoholic reeling into another bender.
 Sunday night they presented a story on Emmett Till, a young black man in Mississippi murdered in 1955 whose murderers were found not guilty at trial.
 Historians believe that this case sparked the active phase of the civil rights movement, but two of them who know the case extremely well don't think 60 Minutes did an accurate or even honest job of covering it:

-How do we know this?
+..."60 Minutes" has done it again.
+Sundayâs report on the killing of Emmett Till was an example of slipshod and misleading journalism.
+The producers have few excuses in this case.
+They did it with their eyes open.
+They were warned not just once but several times that their forthcoming report might contain inaccuracies.
+In a rush to air the story, however, they plowed ahead, instead of following the first rule of journalism: getting their facts straight...How do we know this?
 For nearly ten years, we have been researching the case as part of our biography of civil rights leader T.R.M.
 Howard, who was instrumental in uncovering evidence and finding witnesses.
-We interviewed three of the individuals who were the focus of the "60 Minutes" report: Mamie Till-Mobley (Emmett’s mother), Henry Lee Loggins (a black employee of Milam), and Willie Reed (a black high school student who testified at the trial).
+We interviewed three of the individuals who were the focus of the "60 Minutes" report: Mamie Till-Mobley (Emmettâs mother), Henry Lee Loggins (a black employee of Milam), and Willie Reed (a black high school student who testified at the trial).
 We also examined numerous FBI documents and other primary sources.
 Tanya Simon, an employee of "60 Minutes," heard about our research and contacted us in June.
 We sent her a copy of our article for the History News Network published in April and the book chapters from our biography of Howard from which it derives...

 When we had a chance to see "60 Minutes" on Sunday, we were dismayed by the sloppiness of the report.
 It included numerous errors and misleading information.
-The first sign of trouble was Ed Bradley’s introduction which promised far more than it delivered.
+The first sign of trouble was Ed Bradleyâs introduction which promised far more than it delivered.
 He declared that the Department of Justice had opened its investigation in the spring "based on evidence suggesting than more than a dozen people may have been involved in the murder of Emmett Till and that at least five of them are still alive.
 Those five could face criminal prosecution...

 Despite this, "60 Minutes" never followed through on the promise to "tell" about these five suspects who are "still alive," not to mention the original twelve alleged participants in the crime.
 If the producers can identify these five individuals, they have a journalistic obligation to do so or, at the very least, provide some reason to believe that they even exist.